The Treatise on Sovereign Wealth

 Agency precedes value.

-To possess wealth without control is to possess an illusion.
-To hold value that cannot be moved, divided, or secured is not wealth—it is exposure.
+Wealth without control is an illusion.
+Value that cannot be moved, divided, or secured behaves less like wealth than like exposure.

 Sovereign wealth is measured by: